Image: Scenes from around campus

 GASB 75

 The Retirement Board was established on April 13, 2011.
-It is charged with the discretion, responsibility and authority to oversee the management of the Other Post-Employment Benefits Trust (“Trust”).
-Peralta Community College District’s objectives in establishing a Trust for the pre-funding of its OPEB liabilities is to comply with the requirements of GASB 75 and to create a retirement system that complies with the California Constitution and Government Code provisions.
+It is charged with the discretion, responsibility, and authority to oversee the management of the Other Post-Employment Benefits Trust (“Trust”).
+Peralta Community College District’s objectives in establishing a Trust for the pre-funding of its OPEB liabilities are to comply with the requirements of GASB 75 and to create a retirement system that complies with the California Constitution and Government Code provisions.
 Specifically, the Retirement Board determines the investment policy and strategy for the Trust and is empowered to inquire and resolve any matter it considers appropriate to carry out its responsibilities.

 Governmental Accounting Standards Board Statement 75 (GASB 75) is an accounting and financial reporting provision that requires government agencies to measure and quantify the liabilities associated with Other Post-Employment Benefits (OPEB) and report these liabilities on the entities’ financial statements.
 OPEB expenditures and liabilities include post-retirement health and welfare benefits (medical, pharmacy, dental, and vision) that are not associated with typical pension plans.